 Experts said the markets can become a reservoir of viruses.

 There have been 137 cases of H7N9 bird flu and 45 deaths, according to the World Health Organization.

-However, most were in the months immediately after the virus was found to be moving from infecting animals to people.'Robust evidence'
+However, most were in the months immediately after the virus was found to be moving from infecting animals to people.